danielmapar/SystemDesign/designing-data-intensive-applications/README.md

         * For example, high-level programming languages are abstractions that hide machine code, CPU registers, and syscalls.
 SQL is an abstraction that hides complex on-disk and in-memory data structures, concurrent requests from other clients, and inconsistencies after crashes.

 * Evolvability: Making Change Easy
-    * It’s extremely unlikely that your system’s requirements will remain unchanged for‐ ever.
+    * It’s extremely unlikely that your system’s requirements will remain unchanged forever.
 They are much more likely to be in constant flux: you learn new facts, previously unanticipated use cases emerge, business priorities change, users request new features, new platforms replace old platforms, legal or regulatory requirements change, growth of the system forces architectural changes, etc.

-    * **The Agile community has also developed technical tools and pat‐ terns that are helpful when developing software in a frequently changing environment, such as test-driven development (TDD) and refactoring.**
+    * **The Agile community has also developed technical tools and patterns that are helpful when developing software in a frequently changing environment, such as test-driven development (TDD) and refactoring.**

 ## Chapter 2 - Data Models and Query Languages

 * Data models are perhaps the most important part of developing software, because they have such a profound effect: not only on how the software is written, but also on how we think about the problem that we are solving.

-* In this chapter we will look at a range of general-purpose data models for data stor‐ age and querying (point 2 in the preceding list).
+* In this chapter we will look at a range of general-purpose data models for data storage and querying (point 2 in the preceding list).
 In particular, we will compare the relational model, the document model, and a few graph-based data models.
 We will also look at various query languages and compare their use cases.
 In Chapter 3 we will discuss how storage engines work; that is, how these data models are actually implemented (point 3 in the list).

 ### Relational Model Versus Document Model
 * The best-known data model today is probably that of SQL, based on the relational model proposed by Edgar Codd in 1970 [1]: data is organized into relations (called tables in SQL), where each relation is an unordered collection of tuples (rows in SQL).